High-efficiency SiC and FERD rectifiers webinar

 Discover how high-voltage Silicon Carbide (SiC) and low-voltage Field-Effect Rectifier Diode (FERD) technologies enable higher performance and reduced costs in power electronics systems

-Join us for a one-hour webinar to learn about the advantages that SiC Schottky diodes and FERDs offer compared to more standard rectification diodes, as well as ST's vision on which applications stand to gain the most from these components.
+Watch the recorded webinar to learn about the advantages that SiC Schottky diodes and FERDs offer compared to more standard rectification diodes, as well as ST's vision on which applications stand to gain the most from these components.

 We will discuss ST’s best-in-class rectification diode technologies for high-voltage and low-voltage rectifiers, including details on their electrical behavior and characteristics.
 Our broad device portfolio and available package options will also be presented, along with several application examples.